Vanishing cycles of matrix singularities: Vanishing cycles

 Thus, matrix singularities of the forms (\ref{Esymb}--\ref{Eskb}) are playing a special role in the classification, and our aim now is to extend the Damon-Pike conjecture to such families.

 So, let us find the singular Milnor numbers for matrices (\ref{Esymb}--\ref{Eskb}).
 According to \cite{B,BT} and similar skew-symmetric calculations, all possible deformations of these matrix families may be obtained by deforming the functions $h.$ To make some difference with the previous subsection, we shall now consider the skew-symmetric case.
 Therefore, let $\{h_t\}_{t \in (\CC,0)}$ be a generic small deformation of $h_0=h$ in (\ref{Eskb}) and $\{M_t\}_{t \in (\CC,0)}$ the corresponding matrix deformation.
-Using Remark \ref{Rblock}, we see that vanishing of the derivatives of the $\Pf \circ M_t$ outside $\Delta(M_t)$ with respect to all the $x_{j,\ell}$ except for the $x_{2i-1,2i},$ $i>1,$ reduces the Pfaffian of a critical matrix in the family $M_t,$ $t\ne 0,$ to the product
+Using Remark \ref{Rblock}, we see that vanishing of the derivatives of the $\Pf \circ M_t$ outside $\Delta(M_t)$ with respect to all the $x_{j,\ell}$ except for the $x_{2i-1,2i},$ $i>1,$ implies that a non-degenerate critical matrix in the family $M_t,$ $t\ne 0,$ has the same block-diagonal structure as the standard matrix $J_{2k}$ and therefore its Pfaffian is the product

 Vanishing of the derivatives of this product with respect to all the $x_{2i-1,2i},$ $i>2,$ implies that the values of all these coordinates must be the same and equal to $h_t(x_{3,4},z)/(k-1).$ This leaves us with the Pfaffian equal to